jitsi/handbook/docs/dev-guide/mobile-jitsi-meet.md

 setup [Android Studio] and the required components for getting the necessary build environment.
 Make sure you follow it closely.

+Set the JDK in Android Studio to at least Java 11: https://developer.android.com/studio/intro/studio-config#jdk

-1. Building the app
+1. Building the app with Android Studio

-    The app can be built using the CLI utility as follows:

-    ```bash
-    react-native run-android
-    ```

-    It will be launched on the connected Android device.

 ## Debugging